AUTOMATIC1111/stable-diffusion-webui/Features.md

 Some models were trained with this kind of tweak, so setting this value helps produce better results on those models.

+**Note**: All SDXL models are trained with the next to last (penultimate) layer.
+This is why Clip Skip intentionally does not change the result of the model, as it would simply make the result worse.
+The option is only provided due to the fact early SDv1 models do not provide any way to determine the correct layer to use.

 ## Extra noise
 Adds additional noise from the random seed, determined by the setting, defaulting to `0`.
 Implemented in version 1.6.0 via [#12564](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/12564), available in settings under `img2img` -> `Extra noise multiplier for img2img and hires fix`.
 As noted in the UI, **this parameter should always be lower than the denoising strength used to yield the best results**.